qkost/raiders-of-the-lost-dice/Session Notes/Session 48 - Out of the Darkness.md

 	* You flew up into the keep and began exploring the now empty ruin

 ## Notes

+* Gathered all the loot
+	* Drow castle
+	* Wraps of Dyamak & Blade of the Sentinel
+* Destroyed research notes on how to take out Zundai'i Miir (dragon talked them into it)
+* Didn't really talk to [[Bright Queen Leylas Kryn]] at all; they immediately covered up the mirror again
+* Left off at Zundai'i Miir's place before shipping off
 ## Prep
 ### 1. Review Characters